Best USB WiFi Adapters for PC and Laptop

 Here are the main ones to know.

-The WiFi Alliance now has a new naming system for wireless protocols.
+The WiFi Alliance has a naming system for wireless protocols that is easier to follow than the old letters.

 The new naming scheme is simply a way for users to understand wireless protocols better.

-Dongles that work in both 2.4GHz and 5GHz ranges are called Dual Band.
+Dongles that work in both 2.4GHz and 5GHz ranges are called Dual Band, and units that add 6GHz are called Tri Band.

 Dual Band is ideal for backward compatibility with older devices.